innot/PET-Digital-Simulation/README.md

 ## PET Version

-This simulation replicates the PET2001N-16, also known as the "dynamic PET".
-In Europe this version was sold as the CBM3016.
+This simulation replicates the PET2001-32N, also known as the "dynamic PET".
+In Europe this version was sold as the CBM3032.

 This version was chosen because, unlike the original PET, it uses dynamic RAM and, unlike the later 4000 and 8000 Series, the video output is generated only with conventional 74-series logic chips and not with a boring dedicated video controller chip.

-This PET version runs BASIC V2.
+This PET version runs BASIC 2.
-AFAIK the later BASIC versions require the video controller and cannot be used.
+While it should be possible to use BASIC 4 ROMs, the BASIC 2 has the nice Microsoft Easter Egg and any of the newer BASIC 4 commands (like DLOAD etc.) are of no use in this simulator.

 ## Speed